 Leaking water and fan noises are two other concerns.
 If you notice water leaking from around the fan, call a professional to fix the issue.
 As for fan noise, proper maintenance should help eliminate the strange sounds.
 Otherwise, you may need to replace the fan.

-Reviews of the Best Roof Mounted Attic Fans
+Best Roof Mounted Attic Fans

 1. Broan Nu-Tone 356BR Attic Ventilator, Roof Mount Ventilator Fan